 Eating a well-balanced diet will generally provide you with enough vitamin C. However, people who have vitamin C deficiencies may benefit from the use of vitamin C supplements.
 Vitamin C supplementation is generally safe when taking 15 to 90 milligrams per day, depending on your age, sex, and if you are pregnant.

 Larger doses (over 2,000 milligrams) of oral vitamin C may cause side effects such as:

 Taking vitamin C supplements can also interfere with some medications, such as:

 If you’re thinking of adding vitamin C supplements to your diet, remember to consult with your doctor or dermatologist and discuss any medications you are currently taking.
 Although topical vitamin C-containing products have antioxidant properties, which help fight sun damage and aging, their role in fighting eczema has not been well studied.

 Vitamin E is an essential nutrient that supports your skin’s health.
 It is naturally found in vegetables, vegetable oils, and nuts.
 In one study, participants with mild to severe eczema took 400 IU of vitamin E daily for three months.
 All participants reported improvements in their eczema lesions and itchy skin.

 Scientists have found that vitamin E can decrease immunoglobulin E (IgE) levels in the blood.
-IgE plays a role in developing eczema and often occurs in high levels among people with eczema.
-Decreasing levels of IgE may help reduce symptoms of eczema.
+IgE plays a role in developing eczema and often occurs at high levels among people with eczema.
+Decreasing levels of IgE may help reduce eczema symptoms.